 At Gold Coast Solar Power Solutions we aim to make it as simple as possible for you to start benefiting from solar power with the help of solar power rebates.

-Government solar power rebates & incentives available change all the time, here is a list of the solar power rebates available in plain English.
+The Government solar power rebates & incentives that are available change all the time, here is a list of the solar power rebates available in plain English.
 Wherever possible we will take the available rebates as a point of sale discount, to make your solar power investment as affordable as possible.

 Small-Scale Technology Certificates (STCs) Solar Power Financial Incentives